2024 Annual Report

 DUCA’s variable compensation for the CEO and Senior Management comprises a short-term incentive plan (STIP) and long-term incentive plan (LTIP).
 Both plans are paid contingently upon the degree of achievement against Board approved business performance targets.

-DUCA’s STIP links compensation to the achievement of annual
+Short-term incentive plan (STIP): DUCA’s STIP links compensation to the achievement of annual performance objectives.
+The plan has two components:

 - Personal performance based on an evaluation of delivery against annually established performance objectives at the individual level.